toddledev/documentation/docs/09-pages/05-redirect/index.md

 ### Redirect hash

 Set the hash of the redirect.
+This can be used to target a specific fragment of the URL, such as a section of the page.